On my first day of yoga instructor training, I knew one thing… well, two things:

 Whatever I may choose to think about, there’s one thing I know for sure: the more “traditional” music featured in many yoga classes hinders my focus.

-Maybe I’m just easily distracted… but one of the best pieces of advice I received from a friend – a traveling yoga instructor named Ricky – was to find music without words, so that I could really set an intention and continue holding it for a full hour or more of practice.
+Maybe I’m just easily distracted… but one of the best pieces of advice I received from a friend and fellow yogi was to find music without words, so that I could really set an intention and continue holding it for a full hour or more of practice.
 But I also need a good beat.
 That said, my favorite class soundtrack of choice right now is the Lo-Fi Beats playlist on Spotify.
 Don’t have Spotify?
 Here are a few songs you can look up on Pandora to mimic the same vibe:

 - Honolulu by Slumberville